Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/a-case-for-graphql.md

 Which will get all the companies associated with that stock for you.

-## How can it make me a better developer?
+## What are the advantages of using GraphQL?

-GraphQL has a better developer experince due to the fact that because I Made the schema on the backend, a frontend developer can easilsy see the schema and understand how they need to structure their tasks on the frontend.
-A graphQL API is self documenting.
+GraphQL has a better developer experience because once you create the schema on the back-end, a front-end developer can easily see the schema and understand how they need to structure their tasks on the front-end to access specific data.
+A GraphQL API is self-documenting.

-Serverside graphQL libraries come with Playground or GraphQil for you to test your API, so no more fiddling with Postman.
+Server-side graphQL libraries come with Playground or GraphQil for you to test your API, so no more fiddling with Postman.

-GraphQL also comes with subscriptions which is basically realconnections to the server for use cases like messaging, notifications etc. All without using other libraries for this use case.
+GraphQL also comes with subscriptions which are real connections to the server for use cases like messaging, notifications etc. All without using other libraries for this use case.

-However, GraphQL does not shine in all scenarios, so it is important that you know of it's limitations for specifc use cases.